 - Pour the melted wet ingredients into the dry ingredients and mix until fully combined.

 - Press granola onto baking sheet in a thin, flat layer (see post for reference).

-- Bake for 20-25 minutes on the bottom rack of the oven.
+- Bake for 30 minutes on the bottom rack of the oven.